 Expats who are interested in moving to the UK to work for a short period might be able to apply for a Tier 5 Temporary Worker Visa.

-The Youth Mobility Scheme working holiday visa is available for nationals of Australia, Canada, New Zealand, Monaco, Taiwan and Japan.
-Every year, the UK government allots a certain number of places for each county and territory, and the young workers on the scheme are considered to be sponsored by their national government.
+The Youth Mobility Scheme working holiday visa is available for nationals of Australia, Canada, New Zealand, Monaco, Taiwan, Hong Kong, Republic of Korea and Japan.
+Every year, the UK government allots a certain number of places for each country and territory, and the young workers on the scheme are considered to be sponsored by their national government.
 Applicants must be between the ages of 18 and 30 to apply.
 Those who qualify can enter the UK without a job offer and use this working holiday visa to work and travel.
 The scheme is designed to give young people the opportunity to live and work in the country for up to two years, and is a great way to see what living and working in the UK is actually like.

 Expats who are not citizens of one of the countries in the Youth Mobility Scheme will need to have a job offer from a licenced sponsor in order to get a Tier 5 Temporary Worker Visa in one of several categories: Creative and Sporting Workers, Charity Workers, Government Authorised Exchange Programs or an International Agreement for those doing work that's covered by international law.